Mary Beth Ruskai: Research

-Ruskai's research focuses on mathematics applicable to quantum mechanics.
+Ruskai's research focused on mathematics applicable to quantum mechanics.
 In 1972 she and Elliot Lieb proved the Strong Subadditivity of Quantum Entropy, which was described in 2005 as "the key result on which virtually every nontrivial quantum coding theorem (in quantum information theory) relies".
 In 1981 she gave the first proof that an atom can have only a maximum number of electrons bound to it regardless of the charge of its nucleus.

 Other activities

-Ruskai has been an organizer of international conferences, especially those with an interdisciplinary focus.
+Ruskai was an organizer of international conferences, especially those with an interdisciplinary focus.
 Of particular note was her organization of the first US conference on wavelet theory, at which Ingrid Daubechies gave Ten Lectures on Wavelets.
-Ruskai considers this one of her most important achievements.
+Ruskai considered this one of her most important achievements.
 She was also an organizer of conferences in Quantum Information Theory, including the Fall 2010 program at the Mittag-Leffler Institute, as well as a series of workshops at the Banff International Research Station and the Fields Institute.

-Throughout her career, Ruskai has been an advocate for women in mathematics and has published 15 articles on gender and science.
+Throughout her career, Ruskai was an advocate for women in mathematics and published 15 articles on gender and science.

+Based on a bequest from the estate of Ruskai the EDGE Foundation established in 2024 The Mary Beth Ruskai Research Fund for Women to support awardees in their scientific career.